KhairulAzmi21/mysguide/guidelearning.md

 - Release of 1 video daily.
 - Recommended to watch daily.
 - Focuses on Laravel basics, fundamental coding practices, elegant code writing, and problem-solving approaches for various use cases.
-- Some videos require subscription ($399 lifetime) for full access. 💰 . (we do have access 🌟)
+- Some videos require subscription ($399 lifetime) for full access. 💰 . (we do have access 🌟gi)

 ## Livewire Resources
 - [Getting started with Livewire](https://livewire.laravel.com/screencast/getting_started/installation) 🌟